Shy Glizzy

+Early life

+Shy Glizzy was born Marquis Amonte King on December 12, 1992, at Greater Southeast Community Hospital and grew up in Southeast D.C.
 He received his nickname "Shy" during early childhood.
-He is Muslim.
 As a teenager, he began reading the Quran, then the daily newspaper and stacks of biographies, before starting to write raps.
 He was initially "trying to write a book, but it ended up being a song."
 Shy has stated he did not listen to rap music growing up but rather go-go music, which he credits for helping to create his own unique sound.

 Career

 2011–2013

 In 2011, Shy Glizzy released his debut project, titled No Brain, in January.
 He released his second mixtape, Streets Hottest Youngin, on October 31.

 On June 6, 2012, Shy released his third mixtape titled Law.
-He was also featured by Complex on its list of "10 New DMV Rappers To Watch Out For."
+He was featured by Complex on its list of "10 New DMV Rappers To Watch Out For."
 The Washington City Paper's Ramon Ramirez referred to it as "a well-connected tape [which] sometimes feels like it wants to be a major-label-debut", featuring guest appearances from Project Pat and Wale and production from Beat Billionaire, but described Shy as being "less polished, and more frenetic, while his hooks are repetitive and droning but also hungry and catchy."

 On November 14, 2012, Shy released his fourth mixtape, Fly Money, an 11-track collaborative project with Jose Guapo.
 On December 12, he released his fifth mixtape, Fxck Rap, featuring a guest appearance from Trinidad James and production from Speaker Knockerz.

 On March 16, 2013, Shy Glizzy was listed by Complex as one of "15 Unsigned Rappers Who Should Get a Deal After SXSW".
 On April 3, he announced his sixth mixtape, Law 2, which went on to be released on August 1, and included guest appearances from the likes of Migos, Yo Gotti, Starlito and Kevin Gates.